Concurrent OEM/MBA

 The OEM program is an excellent preparation for a management career in the technical realm, since it combines important technical skills with a solid preparation in business fundamentals.
 Many OEM graduates have seen the advantage of getting an MBA degree in addition to the degree awarded through the OEM program.
 Through an innovative program, students are able to probe deeper into the core business subjects and develop new business expertise by building on the OEM coursework to earn concurrently both the OEM and MBA degrees.
 The MBA curriculum provides advanced skills in areas such as finance, marketing, logistics, international business, and strategy.
 In the MBA portion of the concurrent program, following a year of OEM coursework, you will team with business professionals from a variety of backgrounds, including those with experience in accounting, finance, marketing and operations.
 This additional training provides an excellent foundation for those aspiring to senior management.

 OEM applicants do not have to decide whether or not they will apply for the concurrent degree option until they are in their fourth semester of the OEM program.
-Upon acceptance and admission into the MBA program, concurrent degree students take the MBA courses for the next three semesters via a slightly modified version of the Online MBA program.
+Upon acceptance and admission into the MBA program, concurrent degree students take the MBA courses for the next five semesters via a slightly modified version of the Online MBA program, which takes only 12 months longer to complete.
 The Online MBA requires one campus visit for orientation and to interact with fellow students and MBA faculty.
 Concurrent degree students are exempted from completing the Foundations Review course that is normally required of MBA students.
-The student has a choice of completing the OEM Master’s Project course in either the fifth or the eighth (final) semester.
+The student has a choice of completing the OEM Master’s Project course in either the fifth or the ninth (final) semester.
 Although the OEM Master’s Project course will be taken while the student is enrolled in the MBA program, the OEM Master’s Project course only requires a meeting in January and April (i.e., not every month).
 The student’s decision about when to complete the OEM Master’s Project determines when the OEM degree can be conferred.

 More details about the structure of this program, as well as the curriculum and application requirements, are included below.

-By default, both degrees are awarded at the end of eight (8) semesters, but the OEM degree can be awarded sooner if desired.
+By default, both degrees are awarded at the end of nine (9) semesters, but the OEM degree can be awarded sooner, if desired.

 Curriculum – OEM with Online MBA